airpair/authoring-guide/post.md

 others and embodying the culture we want to grow.
 Please pay special attention to their feedback and opinions.

-Reviews from other community members will come in many different forms.
+Reviews from other community members will come in many different flavors.
-We're aiming to steer clear of short praise like *"Awesome post"* and utilize the review system to facilitate quality discussion that leads to better content through collaboration.
-Some folks are better at delivery than others and though your post may be excellent, and rated high by a reviewer their feedback may be mostly critique so as to avoid repeating this said already and focus on what could be improved.
-Reviews are a very powerful tool to see things with fresh perspective.
-Take ALL feedback seriously, even if ultimately you completely disagree and choose to disregard everything someone says, the process to consider everything will be to you and your readers' benefit.
-We ask you to adopt a think and still **thank reviewers for taking time to read and comment even if you don't like what they said**.
+We're aiming to steer clear of short praise like *"Awesome post"* and utilize the review system to facilitate intelligent discussion that leads to better content and collaboration.
+Some folks sweeter delivery than others and though your post may be excellent, and rated high by a reviewer their feedback may mostly contain critique so as to avoid repeating things said and focus on what could be improved.
+Reviews are a powerful consider things with fresh perspective.
+Take ALL feedback seriously, even if ultimately you completely disagree and choose to disregard everything someone says, the process will benefit you and your readers.
+We ask you adopt a thick skin and **thank all reviewers for taking time to read and comment even if you don't like what was said**.

 Trolling and arguments are generally discouraged.
 There are no definitions or processeses yet for inappropriate behavior.
 It's a good example an area for